 Deep green Living Building Challenge Core + LEED Platinum faculty and student multi-purpose building at the campus woodland edge

-Living Building Challenge Core Ready
+Living Building Challenge Core Ready (first in the world!)

 Half hectare of carbon-sequestering meadow restoration